jxihong/cs155-kaggle/models/README.txt

 6. neuralnet - Neural Network with 2 layers w/ 50 nodes in 1st hidden and 10 nodes in 2nd hidden, and 0.0 Dropoug (0.745)

 7. gbtree - Gradient Boosted Tree with 200 estimators, and max depth of 5.
+(0.779)

 8. svm_kbest - SVM with rbf kernel, and feature classification to select the best 50 features.
 Used C=1.0 and gamma=0.165.
+(0.771)

 9. logistic - Basic logistic regression, using C=0.001.
+(0.770)

+10. xgboost - Gradient Boosted Tree with XGBoost (faster to train) with 1000 estimators, and subsample=0.9, colsample_bytree=0.5, and max_depth=10.
+(0.785)